RedPitaya/Documentation/appsFeatures/examples/acqRF-exm1.rst

     SOCKET_write(tcpipObj,'ACQ:TRIG:LEV 0.5');

-    // there is an option to select coupling when using SIGNALlab 250-12
+    //There is an option to select coupling when using SIGNALlab 250-12
-    // SOCKET_write(tcpipObj,'ACQ:SOUR1:COUP AC'); // enables AC coupling on channel 1
+    // SOCKET_write(tcpipObj,'ACQ:SOUR1:COUP AC'); // enables AC coupling on Channel 1

-    // by default LOW level gain is selected SOCKET_write(tcpipObj,'ACQ:SOUR1:GAIN LV'); // user can switch gain using this command
+    //By default LOW-level gain is selected
+    SOCKET_write(tcpipObj,'ACQ:SOUR1:GAIN LV'); // user can switch gain using this command

     // Set trigger delay to 0 samples
     // 0 samples delay set trigger to center of the buffer
-    // Signal on your graph will have trigger in the center (symmetrical)
+    // Signal on your graph will have a trigger in the center (symmetrical)
-    // Samples from left to the center are samples before trigger
+    // Samples from left to center are samples before the trigger
-    // Samples from center to the right are samples after trigger
+    // Samples from the center to the right are samples after the trigger

     SOCKET_write(tcpipObj,'ACQ:TRIG:DLY 0');